 Interchain Token Service Executable

-Once the token has been deployed and integrated with ITS you can use the executable functionality to send messages along with your cross-chain token transfer.
+Once your token has been deployed and integrated with ITS, you can use the executable functionality to send messages along with your cross-chain token transfer.

-Send a message alongside a token using the callContractWithInterchainToken() function from the Interchain Token Service.
-You should provide the tokenId, destinationChain, destinationAddress, amount, message, and gasValue as parameters.
+To send a token transfer with a custom message, use the interchainTransfer() function from the Interchain Token Service contract.
+You should provide the tokenId, destinationChain, destinationAddress, amount, and metadata as parameters.

 /**

-* @param amount The amount of tokens to be transferred.
+* @param amount The amount of tokens to transfer.

 */